TheEightBot/enterprise-application-patterns-using-maui/authentication_and_authorization.md

         GlobalSetting.Instance.LogoutCallback);\
 }

-This method creates the URI to IdentityServer\'s [end session endpoint](https://identityserver4.readthedocs.io/en/release/endpoints/endsession.html#refendsession), with the required parameters.
+This method creates the URI to IdentityServer's [end session endpoint](https://identityserver4.readthedocs.io/en/release/endpoints/endsession.html#refendsession), with the required parameters.
 The end session endpoint is at /connect/endsession on port 5105 of the base endpoint exposed as a user